 If someone launches into a monologue, just be patient.
 Not everyone knows the rules of small-talk.
 Sometimes, we just have to accept the opportunity to practice patience and practice listening skills.
 Of course, any experience is also an opportunity for reflection.
 This is important to learning any skill.
 So sometime after the encounter, just pause and make a few notes about how it went.
 There’s no need for a full-scale post-mortem.
 Just a couple of learning points will do.

-In my book Unlock Your Confidence, I offer a whole chapter (Chapter Four, to be precise) on practical tips and techniques for impression management (making good first impressions) and communication skills including suitable topics for casual conversations and topics more likely to promote heated discussions, scare people or bore them to tears.
+In my book Unlock Your Confidence, I offer a whole chapter (Chapter Four) on practical tips and techniques for impression management (making good first impressions) and communication skills including suitable topics for casual conversations and topics more likely to promote heated discussions, scare people or bore them to tears.

 What are suitable subjects for small-talk?